Projects per year

 I am a human geographer with an interest in exploring the links between society and the environment.
 My teaching focuses on the negative and socially uneven impacts of extractive environmental degradation, and on actions that challenge social and ecological injustice in different parts of the world.
 I lead students through these issues via Political Ecology: a field of inquiry which enables analysis of so-called ‘wicked’ problems and highlights the possibilities of more ethical and convivial ways of inhabiting the planet.

-I am an advocate of field-based learning, and have built and developed a second year geography field trip to Morocco in collaboration with a community partner in the Atlas Mountains.
+I am an advocate of field-based learning, and contribute to a multi-disciplinary second year field trip to Sicily alongside colleagues from geography and environmental sciences.
 The fieldtrip offers a transformative opportunity for students and lecturers to reflect on and deepen their classroom learning whilst broadening critical perspectives on society-environment relationships in an unfamiliar setting.

 Research interests